oschettler/ploy/README.md

 # Branches as Working Copies

-This is the initial release of an application that works as follows:
+This is the initial release of an application that you use as follows:

 * Create a repository in Atlassian Stash
 * Register startpage of this application as Post-Receive WebHook in Stash